lauvergn/Basis_OOP/ReadMe.md

 Basis_OOP

-**Basis_OOP** is a Fortran program to deal with basis sets denfined as a tree:
+**Basis_OOP** is a Fortran program to deal with basis sets defined as a tree:

 - Each branch can be of **DP** (direct product) type/class or **SBG** (Smolyak Sparse Basis/Grid).
-- Each leaf are primitive basis set.
+- Each leaf is a primitive basis set.

 - The primitive basis sets are:
   - Harmonic Oscilator, **HO**